sagarbarge/IMDB_Schema_Creation/README.md

-# IMDb_Schema_Creation
+# IMDB_Schema_Creation
-IMDb Schema Creation using provided data

 # Problem Statement
+IMDB Schema Creation using provided data

+# Steps
-In this optional assignment, you will be given an Excel file which contains the ERD and data values for an 'IMDb' dataset.
+-In this assignment, given an Excel file which contains the ERD and data values for an 'IMDB' dataset.
-You will use this extensively during your graded assignment after the module on Advanced SQL and Best Practices.
-You will also look at a detailed problem statement in the assignment.
+-Using that excel table convert all table data to SQL insertable format using concat.
+-Create database, create tables, set relation among the tables using ERD -Insert all excel table data to SQL database.
+-Check all database
-For now, try to create the tables and insert the values for the entire schema in your workbench.
+-Create the tables and insert the values for the entire schema in your workbench.